Strike and Dip FAQ

 How are my notes ordered?

 Your notes are in chronological order, with the most recent notes at the top of the list.
-This way, you don’t have to scroll to edit your most recently added note.
+This is the easiest way to see your most recent notes.

 How can I get my notes through iTunes?